-We are also just five miles from St Davids, the smallest city in Britain, with its wealth of restaurants and local shops and the famous St Davids Cathedral – a site of pilgrimage and worship for more than 800 years.
+We are also just five miles from St Davids, the smallest city in Britain, with its wealth of restaurants, local shops and the famous St Davids Cathedral – a site of pilgrimage and worship for more than 800 years.

 In the opposite direction we are six miles from Fishguard and the harbour of Goodwich, also the location of the Irish ferry crossing.

 A frequent bus service stops directly outside the campsite and runs to and from St Davids, Fishguard and Haverfordwest.
 This makes it the perfect base for walkers and hikers of the Pembrokeshire Coastal National Paths.
-Our pitches overlook a natural valley that leads to the sea, which provides a beautiful walk all the way to Abereiddy beach.
+Our pitches overlook a natural valley that leads to the sea, which provides a beautiful walk all the way to Abereiddy beach and the coastal path.
 Bring your bikes and enjoy miles of backroads and wilderness.
 There are handfuls of back road routes to discover, most of which end up at a blue flag awarded beach.